 National Archaeological Museum

-The third day of this Athens itinerary begins at the National Archaeological Museum (in Greek, Εθνικό Αρχαιολογικό Μουσείο or Ethnikó Archaiologikó Mouseío), the largest archaeological museum in the country and the one with the largest collection of Ancient Greek artifacts in the world!
+The third day of this Athens itinerary begins at the National Archaeological Museum (in Greek, Εθνικό Αρχαιολογικό Μουσείο or Ethnikó Archaiologikó Mouseío), the largest archaeological museum in Greece.
+Founded in 1829, it’s dedicated to ancient Greek art and culture.

 Omonia Square